 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-British Columbia is home to four national parks, seven provincial heritage sites, many nature reserves, and the scenic Cariboo Chilcotin Coast.
-The coast has a number of beautiful fjords and is a popular destination for canoeing.
-The volcanic mountains of Tweedsmuir Provincial Park provide trekking opportunities while the Kootenay Rockies boast some of the best skiing and snowboarding in Canada.
+British Columbia is home to four national parks, seven provincial heritage sites, many nature reserves and the scenic Cariboo Chilcotin Coast, popular for its beautiful fjords and canoeing.
+The volcanic mountains of Tweedsmuir Provincial Park provide trekking opportunities, while the Kootenay Rockies boast some of the best skiing and snowboarding in Canada.

 The provincial capital of British Columbia is the city of Victoria, situated on the southern tip of Vancouver Island.
-But its largest and most populated city is Vancouver, known as Canada's 'emerald jewel' because of its green-blue vistas of mountains and sea.
+But its largest and most populated city is Vancouver, blessed with incredible vistas of forested mountains and staggering ocean views.

 British Columbia's tourist attractions are a hard-hitting combination of stunning natural assets and cosmopolitan cultural experiences.
 The province stretches between the Pacific Ocean and the Rocky Mountains, encompassing some magnificent landscapes and protected areas of great beauty.